DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 "What if nothing is wrong with him?"
 I asked.
 "What if the classroom is wrong for him?"

 I observed Marcus at school.
 In the classroom, he was a caged animal—restless, distracted, a bundle of vibrating energy the teacher was constantly trying to suppress.
-He was failing in the metrics of the Engine: sit still, focus on one abstract task, follow verbal instructions, delay gratification.
+He was failing in the metrics of the Machine: sit still, focus on one abstract task, follow verbal instructions, delay gratification.

 But at recess, he was a different creature entirely.
 He was the first to spot a younger kid about to trip on a shoelace.
 He noticed the wobbly plank on the climbing structure that no one else saw.
 He could intuitively sense when a game was about to dissolve into conflict and step in to mediate with a sudden, brilliant new rule.